xebia-functional/sd-workshop-25/sandbox/Use-Case-Spanish-ID.md

         - X → 0
         - Y → 1
         - Z → 2
-    - The control letter is then determined using the same algorithm as the NIF
+    - The control letter is then determined using the same algorithm as the DNI

 3. **Mapping Table for Control Letter**:
-    - The remainder from the division of the core number (NIF: 8 digits; NIE: replaced NIE letter  + 7 digits) by 23 maps to a specific letter:
+    - The remainder from the division of the core number (DNI: 8 digits; NIE: replaced NIE letter  + 7 digits) by 23 maps to a specific letter:
       ```
       Remainders and Corresponding Letters:
       0 → T, 1 → R, 2 → W, 3 → A, 4 → G, 5 → M, 6 → Y, 7 → F, 8 → P, 9 → D,